 New Zealand Building Code – the performance standards for all building work, covering areas such as structural stability, fire safety, access, moisture control and durability.

-A building consent is different from a resource consent, which you’ll need if you plan to build on or use your land in a way that wouldn’t comply with the Hutt City District Plan or the Resource Management Act 1991.
+Yes - You'll need a resource consent if you're planning to build on or use your land in a way that wouldn’t comply with the Hutt City District Plan or the Resource Management Act 1991.
 For some activities you may also need a resource consent from Greater Wellington Regional Council.

 We’ll let you know if you need a resource consent when we’ve assessed your building consent application.
 Find out more about resource consents.